 “It dumb-founders my mind now to think about all the self-doubts I had.
 I left my country being scared as a sheep going right to the claws of a wolf.
 I was exploding with private misgivings.”

 “Well… To tell the truth, there was not much for me to be worried about, my parents being over productive and over thinking every little thing about my bon-voyage.
 I had a place to stay in each country on my list: close mother’s friend here, old father’s coworker there, third cousin of my grandma’s younger sister, a respectable host family… and so on and on and on.”

 “In three months and seven countries I was driven to my wit’s end by hospitality and predictability and went astray with my plan.
 And that when the self-discovery travel began.”

 When young and inexperienced we have a very limited view on ourselves.
 Often lost in self-doubting wonderings we timidly make unpropitious choices.
 To avert most misfortunes is to never derogate from every opportunity to learn about ourselves.

 Equally remarkable would be to obtain a notion of dignity.
 When a situation that has a peculiarly exhilarating effect on the nervous system radically changes to the one that makes you feel empathy and compassion to the troubles of others, that in due turn transforms to a total tranquility in the place where magnificence of nature masters the mind – that transition creates a positive stress that forms self-understanding and self-respect.

-When your perception went to many countries and discovered many human characters, the despairing voice of private doubtful thoughts will become less and less audible till it finds no echo in your soul.
+When your perception goes to many countries and discovers many human characters, the despairing voice of private doubtful thoughts becomes less and less audible till it finds no echo in your soul.